Customer Service And The Human Touch

 Imagine life without smartphones and tablets; it’s hard to envisage, isn’t it?

 We live in a fast-paced, super-connected world.
 Digitising customer service has undoubtedly made our lives easier, especially for simple tasks such as viewing statements, making payments, or ordering something.
-Many organisations have offered an omnichannel customer service for quite some time now, and AI is making digital customer service even more sophisticated.
+Many organisations have offered omnichannel customer service for quite some time now, and AI is making digital customer service even more sophisticated.
 But what does this mean as we continue to advance in this digital era?

 Research from HubSpot shows that organisations providing a way for customers to interact directly and human-to-human achieved much more significant growth than those that didn’t.
-Interestingly, although we spend so much time online, 52% of customers surveyed by HubSpot said that they want to deal directly with another human being again.
+Interestingly, although we spend so much time online, 52% of customers surveyed by HubSpot said that they want to deal directly with another human being.
 This isn’t surprising when you consider the fact that humans are hardwired to connect with others.
 We are inherently social animals!

 Moreover, a recent global study by PwC revealed that 59% of consumers feel that organisations are losing the human touch.
 When something goes wrong, we just want to speak to a human being rather than fight our way through an automated process supported by a faceless chatbot.